inex/ixp-manager-docs-md/docs/grapher/api.md

 * `trunk`: a legacy hold over from *Inter-Switch / Trunk Graphs* above to be replaced with core bundles.

-* `phsyicalinterface`: traffic for an individual member port - a single physical switch port. `id`, which is mandatory, is the primary key of the physical interface from the `physicalinterface` database table.
+* `physicalinterface`: traffic for an individual member port - a single physical switch port. `id`, which is mandatory, is the primary key of the physical interface from the `physicalinterface` database table.
 [Currently only supported via MRTG for `protocol=all`]

-* `virtualinterface`: if a member has a single connection (one switch port) then this is the same as `phsyicalinterface` above.
+* `virtualinterface`: if a member has a single connection (one switch port) then this is the same as `physicalinterface` above.
 However, if they have a LAG port then it's the aggregate traffic for all physical ports in the LAG. `id`, which is mandatory, is the primary key of the virtual interface from the `virtualinterface` database table.
 [Currently only supported via MRTG for `protocol=all`]

 * `customer`: the aggregate traffic for all ports belonging to a customer across all infrastructures. `id`, which is mandatory, is the primary key of the customer from the `cust` database table.
 [Currently only supported via MRTG for `protocol=all`]